FailAcademy/learning/adp-london/_slides/week-05/02-collections-accounts.md

 # BSON?

 Any valid JSON can be easily imported and queried in MongoDB.
-It also supports additional data types too, like a date field.
+It also **[supports additional data types too](https://docs.mongodb.com/manual/reference/operator/query/type/#available-types)**, like a date field.

 But ultimately, MongoDB stores data as **BSON** (binary JSON).